-Wasatch Theatre Company’s State Premiere: A Brand New Boise
+Wasatch Theatre Company’s State Premiere: A Bright New Boise

 The religious—or debatably religious—characters in the play are obsessed with death.
 The play is more of a religious tragedy with a sprinkle of dark humor, but I wouldn’t quite categorize it as a dark comedy.
 Although the play asks if life has meaning without God, these characters demonstrate the mental trauma and hardships that can come with believing that life is meaningless without a god to look up to.
 Wasatch Theatre Company always has a way of taking whatever falls into their hands and working hard to create a unique and entertaining production—no matter how uncomfortable the content may be.
 I applaud them for adding dimension and a unique flavor to every script they perform.

 A Bright New Boise play credits: By Samuel D. Hunter (2011); directed by Jim Martin; set design by Kit Anderton; lighting design by Danny Dunn; costume design by Linda Eyring; sound by Amy Allred; props by Daniel Torrence.
 A production by Wasatch Theatre Company, presented at Rose Wagner; wasatchtheatre.org.
 With: Brian C. Pilling, Sallie Cooper, CJ Strong, Haley McCormick and Gordon Dunn.

 Always FREE, thanks to READERS LIKE YOU!